ILIAS-eLearning/ILIAS/src/ResourceStorage/README.md

 - Download
 - Get Stream
 - Retrieve content
+- Get the absolute Path of the file (only for legagy purposes)
 - ...

 A set of Comsumers is already part of the service.